wolfy-42/simu-documentation/documentation/05_User_Guide.md

 Alternatively, using the SIMU library it is possible to call regression using the _run_regression_ function, as shown above.

-There are several parameters that can be passed in CLI mode:

-TODO:
+TODO: add examples with parameters passing

-#### 5.4.2.2 Automatic Regression - using simulator vendor TCL interpreter
+#### 5.4.2.2 Automatic Regression - using SVTCLI

 **(from Linux bash or simulator GUI)**

-##### ModelSim/QuestaSim vendor TCL interpreter
+##### ModelSim/QuestaSim TCL interpreter

 **(can run on Windows OS)**

+ModelSim/Questa TCL interpreter has the following specifics:

+a) Supports TCL CLI mode and GUI TCL terminal

+b) The simulation tool calls are available as bash terminal commands and are also available as commands in the TCL interpreter

 ```
 $ cd symphony/dev/sim/run
 $ vsim -c -do ../scripts_configure/run_regression.tcl -do exit
 ```

-The example above useds the call to QuestaSim/Modelsim in CLI mode invoked from Linux bash sell.
+The example above uses the call to QuestaSim/Modelsim in CLI mode invoked from Linux bash shell.

 ```
 # cd symphony/dev/sim/run